Vocademy

 Franklin demonstrates that there is only one type of electricity

-Around 1750 Benjamin Franklin, an American statesman and scientist and William Watson noted that when a Leyden jar was electrified (charged as Franklin called it) it contained resinous electricity on the inside and vitreous electricity on the outside or vice versa.
+Around 1750, Benjamin Franklin, an American statesman and scientist, and William Watson noted that when a Leyden jar was electrified (charged as Franklin called it), it contained resinous electricity on the inside and vitreous electricity on the outside or vice versa.
 When they connected a metal wire from the inside to the outside, both charges would disappear.
 They thought this would happen if the two types of electricity were the same substance, but with different amounts of "abundance" (Watson labeled the greater abundance positive and the lesser abundance negative).
 When the inside and outside of the Leyden jar were connected, the electricity flowed like a fluid from the greater abundance to the lesser abundance until they equalized.
 However, it was impossible to tell with contemporary technology whether the fluid was flowing from the inside to the outside or from the outside to the inside; you could not determine whether vitreous or resinous electricity was the greater abundance.

 Franklin proposes an experiment